pranav-singhal/smoothscroll-js-library/README.md

 $croll(buttonId,finalPositionId,MarginTop)
 buttonId: id of the anchor tag.
 finalPositionId: id of the div or section you want to link to that anchor tag.
-MarginTop: Margin you want to leave at the top of the page when you reach the top.
+MarginTop: Margin you want to leave at the top of the page when you reach the correct div.